-The programme, which will consist of three weekend camps over the course of the season, is endorsed by Squash New Zealand and recognised as being a key part of the player pathway from district to National level.
+The programme, which consists of three weekend camps over the course of the season, is endorsed by Squash New Zealand and recognised as being a key part of the player pathway from district to National level.
 As such, coaching, training, education and development opportunities will be provided for younger players showing talent at regional/national events.
 In order for players to be introduced early to the themes being delivered at National Squads, the New Zealand High Performance Coach will provide support to the coaches to plan the three camps.
 Squash New Zealand will also make a financial contribution towards the running of the programme.

 High Performance Coach Paul Hornsby said "The Talent Development Centre Programme is designed to offer increased support to the country's most talented under 11 and 13 players, allowing them to train in a squad environment alongside their competitors.
 The benefits are clear to see in terms of education and development of both players and coaches.
 The ideal would be for us to create three centres across the country, this would make the sessions more accessible as well as creating a larger pool of refined players to feed the National Development Squads in future years".